sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/build-a-connector.md

 ## List Airtable Accounts

-Once you have configured the 'AirtableAccount.ts', 'my-client.ts', and 'index.ts' files, you can test Account List.
+Once you have configured the 'AirtableAccount.ts', 'my-client.ts', 'index.ts', and 'connector-spec.json' files, you can test Account List.
 To do so, open Postman and open the 'Test local stdAccountList' command.
 Then open its 'Body'.

 You must rewrite the body to reflect the correct authentication process.
 Provide this body with your request: